Articles & Alerts

 These costs, on the other hand, are typically paid by the owner of the home.
 Although they may not be laid out when deciding who will get ownership of the house, it is helpful to consider and budget for any future expenses as they could reduce the overall benefit of owning the home.

 - Capital gains tax

-Down the road, if the house is sold for a greater value than that for which it was bought, a capital gains tax will be due on the appreciation.
+Down the road, if the house is sold for a greater value than that for which it was bought (market value at the time of the divorce is not taken into consideration), a capital gains tax will be due on the appreciation.
 Fortunately, there is currently a $250,000 exclusion for a single owner, which could lessen or even eliminate the capital gains tax bill.

 - Liability for tax debt

 Any past property taxes that are not paid off can result in debt liability for both parties.
 A search should be done to make sure that there are no unknown outstanding liabilities.

 In addition to the above considerations, it is also important to keep in mind that houses are illiquid assets and do not generate any cash inflows.
 This could be a crucial factor post-divorce, when cash flow may be an issue and the need to own liquid assets is essential.
 With all of this in mind, obtaining ownership of the marital home is an important decision and it is best to know upfront whether or not the costs outweigh the benefits.